 Parkinson Stage 2: At this stage symptoms are getting worse and affect both sides.
 The tremor and waling problems are getting worse.
 Often this is the stage where L-Dopamine is employed.

 Parkinson Stage 3: Loss of balance and slowed movements characterize this stage.
 Living independently is still possible but symptoms significantly impair daily activities.

 Parkinson Stage 4: The Symptoms are severely limiting every activity, especially walking.
 Movements are still possible but may require aid.
 Usually living alone is not possible at this stage any more.

 Parkinson Stage 5: The final and most debilitating stage, where stiffness in legs makes movement impossible.
 The person requires full time nursing and is bound to the wheelchair.
 Usually many non-motoric symptoms set like delusions, hallucinations and depressions.

 The disease itself is not fatal.
-However, related complications and symptoms can reduce the life expectancy secondarily.
+However, related complications and symptoms can reduce the life expectancy.
 A study from the UK found that the life expectancy is between 3-5 years shorter than the average, when the onset of PD is at an age of 65 or older.

-Yes, they are an option.
-Depending on health factors, it is definitely worth trying to make a high dose Stem Cell based treatment possible.
-The Stem Cell Secretome therapy would be an ideal treatment option for PD, as the dose can be designed.
-The secretome therapy can be combined with other new experimental treatments, as well.
+It is potentially an option, but it depends on other health factors.
+The Stem Cell Secretome therapy can be a treatment option for PD and can be employed in combination with other established or new treatments.
 We recommend that you contact us to get an expert opinion on this subject.